 2016 also brought a special badge to mark the Queen's 90th Birthday, with street parties and tea parties being held in a range of locations, and a series of beacons being lit - with Guiding members involved in some of these celebrations.
 Many units also took the opportunity to send birthday cards to the Queen, and were delighted to receive a letter and card in return.

 2017 has brought two more anniversaries.
 Firstly the Rainbow 30th Birthday.
 No nationwide badge was produced for this, although many of the Countries and Regions had local badges, challenge badge packs and celebrations.
 But there was also another royal anniversary, with the Sapphire anniversary of Elizabeth II becoming monarch, and a special badge was produced.
+And in 2018 it was the 65th anniversary of the coronation, also with a badge.

 There have also been 3 'World Camps' - in 1924 at Foxlease (to mark the first World Conference being held at Foxlease), 1957 at Windsor Great Park (to mark the centenary of Robert Baden-Powell's birth) and 1999 at Foxlease.
 The latter two had special badges, as shown - did the first one?